JuanPabloDiaz/freeForGeeks/README.md

 #### **Development Tools**

-<h6>Web Development Tools</h6>

-- [Doczilla](https://www.doczilla.app) is a SaaS API empowering the generation of screenshots or PDFs directly from HTML/CSS/JS code.
-The free plan allows 250 documents month.
-- [Doppio](https://doppio.sh) is a fully managed API to generate and privately store documents and screenshots using top rendering technology.
-The free plan allows 400 PDFs and Screenshots per month.
-- [Geekflare API](https://geekflare.com/api) lets you take screenshots, audit websites, TLS scan, DNS lookup, test TTFB, and more.
-The free plan offers 3,000 API requests.
-- [Glitterly](https://glitterly.app) is a tool to generate dynamic images from base templates.
-Restful API and nocode integrations.
-The free tier comes with 50 images/month and five templates.

-<h6>API Development Tools</h6>
+<h6>API Development & Testing Tools</h6>

 - [Hoppscotch](https://hoppscotch.io) is a lightweight, fast, and customizable app for testing and designing APIs.
 A free, fast, and beautiful `API request builder`. ⭐ [61k stars](https://github.com/hoppscotch/hoppscotch)
 - [HTTPie](https://httpie.io) is a free command-line HTTP client for the API era.
 It's a user-friendly cURL alternative.
 HTTPie is making APIs simple and intuitive for those building the tools of our time. ⭐ [32.5k stars](https://github.com/httpie/cli)
 - [Insomnia](https://insomnia.rest) is a free API client that allows you to design, debug, test, and mock APIs locally, on Git, or cloud. ⭐ [33.5k stars](https://github.com/Kong/insomnia)
 - [tRPC](https://trpc.io) Move Fast and Break Nothing.
 End-to-end typesafe APIs made easy. ⭐ [32.3k stars](https://github.com/trpc/trpc)
 - [Bruno](https://www.usebruno.com) is a Fast and Git-Friendly Open-source API client, aimed at revolutionizing the status quo represented by Postman, Insomnia and similar tools out there.⭐ [21k stars](https://github.com/usebruno/bruno)
-- [PipeDream](https://pipedream.com/requestbin) allow you to `create a free endpoint` to which you can send HTTP requests.
-Any HTTP requests sent to that endpoint will be recorded with the associated payload and headers so you can observe recommendations from webhooks and other services. ⭐ [8.5k stars](https://github.com/PipedreamHQ/pipedream)
-- [Wrap Api](https://wrapapi.com) `turns any website into a parameterized API`.
-30k API calls per month.
 - [Postman](https://postman.com) is a simplify workflows and create better APIs – faster – with Postman, a collaboration platform for API development.
 Use the Postman App for free forever.
 Postman cloud features are also free forever with certain limits. ⭐ [6k stars](https://github.com/postmanlabs/postman-app-support)
 - [Thunder Client](https://thunderclient.com) is a free API client for `VS Code`.
 It's a lightweight, fast, and easy-to-use REST client. ⭐ [3.6k stars](https://github.com/thunderclient/thunder-client-support)
 - [Yaak](https://yaak.app) is a cross-platform desktop app for interacting with REST, GraphQL, and gRPC.
 It's a Postman alternative to try your APIs.
-- [Colab](https://colab.research.google.com) is a free Jupyter notebook (Python) environment that requires no setup and runs entirely in the cloud.
-It includes free GPU and TPU.
-- [CurlHub](https://curlhub.io) is a `proxy service` for inspecting and debugging API calls.
-The free plan includes 10,000 requests per month. ⭐ [GitHub](https://github.com/curlhub/curlhub)
 - [Firecamp](https://firecamp.io) is a free API tool for `API testing, debugging, monitoring, and automation`. ⭐ [1.7k stars](https://github.com/firecamp-dev/firecamp)
 - [Nightingale](https://nightingale.rest) A modern, resource-friendly REST client for Windows 10. ⭐ [723 stars](https://github.com/jenius-apps/nightingale-rest-api-client)
 - [Apidog](https://apidog.com) is a complete set of tools that connects the entire API lifecycle, helping R&D teams implement best practices for API Design-first development.

+<h6>API Monitoring & Debugging</h6>

+- [PipeDream](https://pipedream.com/requestbin) allow you to `create a free endpoint` to which you can send HTTP requests.
+Any HTTP requests sent to that endpoint will be recorded with the associated payload and headers so you can observe recommendations from webhooks and other services. ⭐ [8.5k stars](https://github.com/PipedreamHQ/pipedream)
+- [CurlHub](https://curlhub.io) is a `proxy service` for inspecting and debugging API calls.
+The free plan includes 10,000 requests per month. ⭐ [GitHub](https://github.com/curlhub/curlhub)
+- [API Toolkit](https://apitoolkit.io) - All the tools you need to fully understand what's going on in your APIs and Backends.
+With automatic API contract validation and monitoring.
+The free plan covers servers with up to 20,000 requests per month.

+<h6>Web Development & Document Generation</h6>

+- [Doczilla](https://www.doczilla.app) is a SaaS API empowering the generation of screenshots or PDFs directly from HTML/CSS/JS code.
+The free plan allows 250 documents month.
+- [Doppio](https://doppio.sh) is a fully managed API to generate and privately store documents and screenshots using top rendering technology.
+The free plan allows 400 PDFs and Screenshots per month.
+- [Geekflare API](https://geekflare.com/api) lets you take screenshots, audit websites, TLS scan, DNS lookup, test TTFB, and more.
+The free plan offers 3,000 API requests.
+- [Glitterly](https://glitterly.app) is a tool to generate dynamic images from base templates.
+Restful API and nocode integrations.
+The free tier comes with 50 images/month and five templates.
+- [Wrap Api](https://wrapapi.com) `turns any website into a parameterized API`.
+30k API calls per month.
 - [Render API](https://docs.render.com/api) provides a public REST API for managing your services and other resources programmatically. ⭐ [GitHub](https://github.com/renderinc)
+- [Colab](https://colab.research.google.com) is a free Jupyter notebook (Python) environment that requires no setup and runs entirely in the cloud.
+It includes free GPU and TPU.

 <h6>Documentation Tools</h6>